ruthmaina2022/Data-Science-Portfolio/README.md

 * You may contact me via email at rmaina@my365.bellevue.edu

 ## Content Overview
 This GitHub repository contains a collection of various projects I've been working on, highlighting diverse topics, skills, and techniques.
 Feel free to browse through the folders and explore each project in detail.
+Some folders contain multiple exercises and files - a readme file with additional description is included for each folder

 ## 1. R - Data Analysis Exercise
 This is a data analysis exercise using R programming language - focuses on visualizations using ggplot library